emacs-exordium/exordium/README.md

 The first time you start Emacs it will download and compile the required packages, which may take a couple of minutes.

+You can also clone the repository elsewhere, and use the `init-test.sh` script to try out exordium. `init-test.sh` will run your default emacs with the current directory as your user-emacs-directory, loading `init.el`, and no other init files.

 ### Updates

 To update Exordium, do <kbd>M-x update-config</kbd>.
 This command pulls from